Moelis & Company (MC) Shares Up Despite Recent Market Volatility

-The stock price of Moelis & Company (NYSE: MC) has surged by 1.75 when compared to previous closing price of 41.83, but the company has seen a 11.65% gain in its stock price over the last five trading sessions.
+The stock of Moelis & Company (NYSE: MC) has increased by 1.62 when compared to last closing price of 45.55.
+Despite this, the company has experienced a 10.66% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Moelis & Company (NYSE: MC) Right Now?